Table of Contents

 This is a soft ‘yes.’
 It doesn’t really matter which domain registrar company you use as long as they are reputable and their pricing is competitive.

-I’ve personally used GoDaddy and BlueHost.
-Of those two I prefer GoDaddy’s domain hosting service.
+I’ve personally used GoDaddy.
 One of the reasons why I’ve enjoyed them so much is their customer support.
 Every time I call, I speak to someone who is super sharp and quickly handles my issue.

 Yes.
 It’s actually a preferable way to manage your domain and web hosting.
 It allows you to avoid some frustrating pitfalls like domain name loss.
 Domain name loss can occur if your website hosting company locks your website files so that they are not able to be displayed online.
 If this company also is your domain registrar, you’re in trouble.